robbpriestley/MazeGenerator/README.md

 #### Overview

-**MazeGenerator** is a project showcasing the maze generation algorithm I designed and built using **.NET Core version 1.1** and **C#**.
-This demonstration project involves a **console application** generating a single maze and then outputting it to text for visualization.
+**MazeGenerator** is a project showcasing the maze generation algorithm I designed and built using **C# [.NET Core 1.1](https://www.microsoft.com/net/download/core)** and [**Visual Studio Code**](https://code.visualstudio.com/) running on a **Mac**.
+The project compiles a **console application** generating a single maze and then outputting it to text for visualization.
 The text representation uses **unicode** characters to approximate the appearance of the maze.

 The maze generation algorithm is configurable and produces **fully-random** mazes that completely occupy square grids of any size, although larger grids will require more computing power to generate.
 The demonstration involves a **25 x 25** grid.
 The algorithm completes the maze generation task for a grid this size on a modest Mac laptop in about **50 milliseconds**.

+This project demonstrates my software deign and coding abilities.
+I like to produce very clean, very maintainable, self-documenting code that includes comments helping explain the more difficult concepts.
+The single best example of code in this project for review purposes is `Library/Maze.cs`, although the project is presented here in its entirety and can be easily run in [**Visual Studio Code**](https://code.visualstudio.com/).

 #### Example Output